About District 2 Councilor Isaac Benton

 - Railyards Advisory Board

-He considers it to generally have a desirable character of well-built older houses and apartments, mature parks and landscape, and walkable neighborhood commercial services.
-He believes that this character should be protected and enhanced, and that it must remain available to persons of low and medium incomes.
+Isaac considers the district to have an attractive character of well-built older houses and apartments, mature parks and landscape, and walkable neighborhoods convenient to commerce and services.
+He believes that this character should be protected and enhanced, and that it should remain affordable to persons of low and medium incomes.